qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_html_frame.rst

 It is possible to add a frame that displays the contents of a website or even create and style your own HTML page and display it!

-Click the |mActionAddHtml| :sup:`Add HTML frame` icon, place the element by dragging a rectangle holding down the left mouse button on the Print Composer canvas and position and customize the appearance in the :guilabel:`Item Properties` tab (see figure_composer_html_1_).
+Click the |addHtml| :sup:`Add HTML frame` icon, place the element by dragging a rectangle holding down the left mouse button on the Print Composer canvas and position and customize the appearance in the :guilabel:`Item Properties` tab (see figure_composer_html_1_).